Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

 We run `node app.js` and visit `http://127.0.0.1:3000` in our browser.
 The page displays a heading and paragraph, rendered as HTML from the `index.hbs` template.

 **Explanation**: By encapsulating the templating logic in a plugin, we keep `app.js` lean and focused.
-The `fastify-point-of-view` plugin processes the template into HTML, delivering a clean user experience while maintaining Fastify’s modular structure.
+The `@fastify/view` plugin processes the template into HTML, delivering a clean user experience while maintaining Fastify’s modular structure.

 ## Working with Static Files